silx-kit/silx-training/silx/processing/index.rst

 - Backprojection demo

-  - reconstruct from an absorption sinogram
+  - reconstruction from an absorption sinogram

 - Histogram exercise

-  - Using a histogram to compute azimutal integration
+  - Using histograms to compute azimutal integration

 - Fit exercise